 The student editions are filled with engaging lessons, current events articles, spotlights on prominent scientists, challenging labs and experiments that reinforce scientific principles, technology updates, crossword puzzles and much more.
 The publications are perfect for home school too!

-The fourth grade publications are divided into 28 weekly units, and are delivered in four quarterly shipments.
+The fourth grade publications are divided into 28 weekly units.
 A handy teacher edition is free with each subscription for ten or more copies.
 The teacher edition contains guided reading strategies, discussion questions, word wall words, words to know, ESE strategies, and more.
 Subscribers will also receive free access to the online PDF version of Science Studies Weekly - Exploration for use as a visual aid in the classroom.

 Standards correlations for this fourth grade science publication that-outline standards coverage in your state-as well as a useful scope and sequence, are available by clicking on the "Products and Prices" area at the top left of each web page.